 The End of Financial Year is the perfect time to create or update your Will to reflect any recent life changes, such as updating your beneficiaries, listing your assets and any changing your guardianship requirements.

 The End of the Financial Year can be a stressful time for a lot of people – full of pesky administrative tasks and chasing up receipts and loose ends to finalise your tax return.
 But, it's also an excellent opportunity to get your life admin in order and ready for the new financial year.

-The end not the financial year can be a stressful time for a lot of people - because getting everything together for your tax time is always tough.
-But it's also an opportunity.
-This is one of the few times per year where we are actively encouraged to start taking a good hard look at the assets we have and how organised we are around our finances.
-One of the areas where you can actually make a serious dent in getting things sorted out is actually in creating a legal Will.
+EOFY is one of the few times per year where we are actively encouraged to start taking a good hard look at the assets we have and how they are organised and managed.
+One area where you can make a serious dent in getting things sorted out is by creating a legal Will.

 Looking at where your income and assets are situated is a good way to start listing out what you have.

 While you're preparing your taxes, you'll be examining the assets you own, from your property to your investments, and you'll be starting to go through the process of calculating what everything is worth and cataloguing it for the ATO.
 That's a good thing, because one of the challenges many people face in creating a legal Will online is that they don't have immediate access to the information they need about these assets.

 If you're collecting that information anyway, it does make putting together a Will even easier.

 Review your current life circumstances and dependants